Sinking of ARA General Belgrano: Sinking

 At 1:30 p.m. on May 2, the Strategic Command in Northwood authorized Conqueror to attack the General Belgrano.
 At around 4:00 p.m., after requesting confirmation of the order and positioning itself for the attack, the British submarine fired three Mark VIII torpedoes from a distance of approximately 1.5 km.
 The Conqueror was equipped with Mark 24 Tigerfish guided torpedoes, but Commander Wreford-Brown chose to use 21-inch Mark VIIIs, armed with a 365 kg torpex explosive charge, which were deemed more effective against the cruiser's armoured sides.

 GT 79.3 was reportedly unaware of the imminent attack.
 At 16:01, while the gunners on watch on the General Belgrano were testing equipment and moving turret II in search of possible targets on the horizon, the ship experienced a significant explosion, followed by a power outage and loss of lighting, and the cruiser immediately began to heel to port.
 The torpedo hit the ship in the area of the aft engine rooms, just beyond the edge of the side armour, penetrating the hull before exploding inside.
 The explosion destroyed the electrical system, interrupting the motive power and rendering the emergency electrical generator useless, with a fireball passing through the ship's decks and causing structural damage, including a hole approximately 20 m wide in the deck.
 A few seconds later, a second torpedo hit the General Belgranos bow between turret I and the capstan, outside the area protected by the ship's side armour or internal anti-torpedo bulge, causing an explosion that resulted in the separation of approximately 15 m of the ship's bow.
 It is estimated that 272 men lost their lives due to the immediate impact of the torpedo explosion or subsequent events.
-The third torpedo fired by the Conqueror missed its target and exploded next to the hull of the ARA Hipólito Bouchard, without causing any major damage.
+The third torpedo fired by the Conqueror missed its target and exploded next to the hull of ARA Hipólito Bouchard, without causing any major damage.
 (Note: One possible explanation for the impact experienced by the ARA Hipólito Bouchard during the attack, as well as the damage later observed on the exterior of its hull, is that the third torpedo fired by the Conqueror struck the hull of the Argentinian destroyer without exploding.
 However, in 2000, the captain of the ARA Hipólito Bouchard, Washington Barcena, stated that the torpedo did explode, but near the hull rather than upon direct contact with it.
 This claim could support the theory that the damage resulted from shock waves caused by the torpedo self-destructing after missing its target.)